audit-labs-audits/tn-contracts/src/its-design.md

 3. Custom-linked Interchain Tokens

 Telcoin-Network has selected option 3 to best suit our needs spanning interchain decimals conversion and minting/burning native gas currency.

-## Telcoin <> Axelar Interchain Token Service integration

-Because Telcoin-Network uses Telcoin as native gas currency and Telcoin originates from Ethereum mainnet as an ERC20, the Interchain Token Service suite of smart contracts are integrated to Telcoin-Network protocol as system precompiles.

-To handle the decimals conversion from ERC20 TEL on Ethereum to/from native TEL, the ITS TokenHandler and TokenManager contracts are minimally forked with specific branch logic for interchain TEL: [TNTokenHandler](../TNTokenHandler) and [TNTokenManager](./TNTokenManager)

-In addition to the ITS core precompiles, Telcoin-Network's interchain TEL contract, called InterchainTEL, and its corresponding token manager proxy are also incorporated to the protocol as genesis precompiles.

-To comply with ITS, both InterchainTEL and its accompanying `MINT_BURN` TokenManagerProxy are deployed to the Interchain Token Service's expected `create3` addresses by using the same custom-linked interchain `linkedTokenDeploySalt` and `tokenId` derived by registering Ethereum TEL as a custom interchain token.

 For more information about InterchainTEL, refer to the [root README](../../README.md).